jpverkamp/blog/content/reviews/books/Jules Verne/Journey to the Center of the Earth.md

 ---
 > We are of opinion that instead of letting books grow moldy behind an iron grating, far from the vulgar gaze, it is better to let them wear out by being read.

-This year [[Book Bingo 2024|book bingo]]() has a 'Underground' category--and I've been meaning to actually go back and read more Verne.
+This year [[2024 Book Bingo|book bingo]]() has a 'Underground' category--and I've been meaning to actually go back and read more Verne.
 Seemed like a great chance to check out Journey to the Center of the Earth!

 In a nutshell, it's a quintessential Jules Verne adventure.
 A student and professor find an old manuscript purporting to describe a path to the very center of the Earth... and off they go to Snæfellsjökull (Icelandic is such a lovely language) and down into the Earth.